cooper/ferret/std/IRC/doc/Connection.md

 # IRC::Connection

-This is the IRC::Connection class; it is not versioned.
+This is the IRC::Connection class.